nathanml/TicTacToe-Python/README.md

 # TicTacToe
-Very simple tic tac toe game designed using Object-Oriented principles in Python
+Simple tic tac toe game designed using Object-Oriented principles in Python

 Enter the following commands to run: